 Size does matter

 Depending on the usage of the Chickpea, the size does matter.
 For some purposes a 7mm actually yields a higher quality outcome.
-Others only want a 9mm and above.
+Others look for sizes 9mm and above, such as Macarena Grande.
 Sometimes you need a consistent sizing, other times a lower cost mix will be suitable.

 Pricing of the different sizes is largely driven by what percentage of a given harvest intake falls into each size class.
 The lower the %, the more expensive to provide a pure product in that grade.
 In difficult crop years like 2019, you will see sizes mixed together to create the impression of a larger size in a package.
 Some sellers are upfront about this, others not so much.